Beethoven (I Love to Listen To)

 "Beethoven (I Love to Listen To)" is a song by British pop duo Eurythmics, released on 12 October 1987 as the lead single from their sixth studio album, Savage (1987).
+Written by both Lennox and Stewart, lyrically, it focuses on a woman going insane, further depicted in the accompanying music video, directed by Sophie Muller.
+The song was pitched to their record label, RCA Records, with the strong correlation between both the song and the music video in mind.